 The Ultimate "The Legend of Zelda: Breath of the Wild" Beginner's Guide!

-All of that freedom and game play can be overwhelming to a beginner, though.
+All of that freedom can be overwhelming to a beginner, though.
 How do you collect weapons?
 How do you earn rupees?
-Where should you explore first, or which Divine Beast should you take on first?
+Where should you explore first?
+Or which Divine Beast should you take on first?

-This guide is meant to help you get started in the game, and doesn't contain any major spoilers, so you can still experience the game for the first time with the same amazement and wonder that you should, but just with a little more direction.
+This guide is meant to help you get started without running into any major spoilers, so you can experience the game with the same amazement and wonder that you should, but just with a little more direction.

 Don't Be Afraid to Go off the Beaten Path